 Because formula fields automatically update, when an approver sets an Account for a new Contact, the value of the flag will be updated and, within 30 minutes, the record will be imported into your Thrive Community site.

 - prevent duplicate emails (or any other field)

 - and allow you to customize the error message.

 The creation of this trigger requires an experienced Salesforce developer/AMS manager to:

 - and perform a mass update for all your current contacts to trigger the workflow.

 NOTE: The Apex Trigger is attached at the bottom of this article in a .txt file.

 If you are not comfortable configuring this trigger, provide this information to your Salesforce developer/AMS manager.

-An example of this Apex Trigger in use in a Higher Logic Community is shown below.
+An example of this Apex Trigger in use in a Thrive Community is shown below.